LibrariesHacked/library-carpentry/everyone-loves-maps/group-exercise.md

 Taking some activities that happen in a library, discuss in groups the locations and places that could be relevant to that activity.
 As many as you can think of!

 As an example, a physical loan of an item could include the location of the library from which it was loaned.
-Start with the following two activities but feel free to think up others when you've run out of locations.
+Start with the following activities but feel free to think up others.

 - A library member checking out an item
 - A new user joining the library